Inconsequential-24/KYC/README.md

 - `revokeKYC(address _user)`: Revokes the KYC status of the given user.

 ### MySecurityToken
-The `MySecurityToken` contract is an ERC-20 token that only allows transfers between KYC-verified Indian residents.
+The `SecurityTokenContract` contract is an ERC-20 token that only allows transfers between KYC-verified Indian residents.

 #### Functions
 - Standard ERC-20 functions like `transfer`, `balanceOf`, `approve`, etc.